 Step 1: Advertising Your Pet

-- Take one or more good photos of your pet.
-If he’s an inside pet, take the photos indoors.
-Photos are very important… a pet profile with a great photo will get the most attention by potential adopters.
+- It’s important that you take several good photos of your pet indoors (if he is an inside pet) and outdoors.
+A pet profile with a great photo will get the most attention by potential adopters.

-- Create your pet’s biography, providing breed, sex, age, color, weight, training, etc. Also include medical history and any medical/behavioral problems.
-(You must share this information with potential adopters to avoid future problems.)
-If your pet is not spayed or neutered and you don’t want him or her to be used solely for breeding purposes, click on Read More.
+- Create your pet’s biography, providing breed, sex, age, etc. Include medical history and any medical/behavioral problems.
+You must share this information with potential adopters to determine whether or not they are up to the challenge.
+If your pet is not spayed or neutered and you don’t want him or her to be used solely for breeding purposes, click Read More.

 - Create a photo flyer with your pet’s information.
 Display it in as many area pet-related businesses as you can.
-Look for pet stores, veterinary clinics, grooming shops, etc. Email your flyer to family, friends, and rescue groups.
-If you are on Facebook, post your pet’s picture and information, and ask your friends to share.
 Advertise your pet on our Adoptable Pets page!
-Read More.
+We also make it easy for you to share your pet on social media.

 - Before calling an applicant to discuss your pet and the applicant’s home and family life, send them a Re-Home Application.